 - 1. Complete data entry of changes. - 2.
 Begin preparation of Notices of Value. - 3.
-Mail Notices of Value by May 1. - 4.
+Mail Notices of Value by May 1 or as soon thereafter as practical. - 4.
 Begin compiling information for evidence packets for property owners filing protests and requesting evidence. - 6.
 Continue data entry processes. - 7.
 Continue to research returned mail. - 8.
 Contain to maintain records management. - 9.
 Prepare change logs for the ARB and BOD. - 10.
 Purchase sufficient postage for mailing Notices of Value. - 11.
 Continue to obtain sales information. - 12.
 Notify each tax assessor/collector of changes that require a refund. - 13.
 Update website to include new information and current year protest forms. - 14.
 Prepare and submit 25.25b reports to the BOD and ARB. - 15.
-Continue to receive and process rendition extension requests and prepare and mail letters granting or denying the requests. - 16.
-Mail letters to taxing units requesting new abatement contracts/TIF Zones for the current year.
+Continue to receive and process rendition extension requests and prepare and mail letters granting or denying the requests.

+- 16. Mail letters to taxing units requesting new abatement contracts/TIF Zones for the current year.
 (This information is to be sent to the Comptroller's Office before July 1.) - 17.
 Submit updated appraisal roll information to each tax unit. - 18.
-Print Notices of Value. - 19.
-Print edits, research and correct before notices are mailed.

-- 20. Continue to develop reports as needed. - 21.
+Print edits, research and correct before notices are mailed. - 19.
+Prepare to have notices of value printed & mailed to property owners. - 20.
+Continue to develop reports as needed. - 21.
 Continue to obtain deed records and make changes as indicated. - 22.
 Continue to provide customer service to the general public. - 23.
 Continue to maintain maps.

-May, 2017 and 2018:
+May, 2023 and 2024:

 - 1. Mail Notices of Value. - 2.
 Continue to work renditions and new personal property accounts. - 3.
 Begin working with property owners regarding proposed values and protests filed. - 4.
 Appraisers hold informal hearings with protesting property owners. - 5.
 Provide evidence to property owners submitting evidence requests for protest hearings. - 6.
 Prepare monthly reports. - 7.
 Continue to research returned mail. - 8.
 Continue to maintain records management. - 9.
 Notify taxing units' tax assessors/collectors of appraisal roll changes that require refunds. - 10.
 Process and determine requests for additional 15 days to file renditions (May 30th deadline) and mail determinations. - 11.
-By May 15th, submit preliminary estimates of value to taxing units. - 12.
-By May 15th, submit appraisal records to ARB. - 13.
+Before May 15th, submit preliminary estimates of value to taxing units. - 12.
+Before May 15th, submit appraisal records to ARB. - 13.
 Ensure that all new ARB members have attended mandatory training course, open records & open meetings webinar and that certificates of completion are on file. - 14.
-Publicize protest procedures and deadlines in 1⁄4 page ad in local newspaper. - 15.
+Publicize protest procedures and deadlines in \(\frac{1}{4} \) page ad in local newspaper. - 15.
 Update parcel information on new improvement values due to expired abatements and percent changes. - 16.
 Begin scheduling protest hearings and mail Notice of Protest letters and reminder letters as necessary. - 17.
 Provide updated appraisal roll information to each taxing unit. - 18.
 Mail, as necessary, preliminary ARB change letters, no change letters, unable to contact letters, and homestead letters. - 19.
 Prepare new reports as needed. - 20.
 Obtain deed records and process changes. - 21.
 Update maps to reflect changes of ownership, splits, combines, etc. - 22.
 Continue to provide customer service to general public.

-June, 2017 and 2018:
+June, 2023 and 2024: